aymanbagabas/aymanbagabas.github.io/about/resume.md

 :   **Java** -
     Worked with multiple projects, mostly school projects like [CheckExercise](https://github.com/aymanbagabas/CheckExercise){:target="_blank"}, which is a Java compiler and an answer checker for Dr. Daniel Liang's book *Intro to Java Programming*, and [Bar-Pop](https://github.com/aymanbagabas/Bar-Pop){:target="_blank"}, an Android application that finds the number of people in selected buildings.

+:   **C/C++** -
+    Worked with multiple projects, mostly school projects like [CheckExercise](https://github.com/aymanbagabas/CheckExercise){:target="_blank"}, which is a Java compiler and an answer checker for Dr. Daniel Liang's book *Intro to Java Programming*, and [Bar-Pop](https://github.com/aymanbagabas/Bar-Pop){:target="_blank"}, an Android application that finds the number of people in selected buildings.

 :   **Python** -
     Maintainer of [mopidy-mp3quran](https://github.com/aymanbagabas/mopidy-mp3quran){:target="_blank"} which is an extension for the music server [Mopidy](https://www.mopidy.com/){:target="_blank"}.